Bouldnor

 View west from the edge of Bouldnor Copse, above Bouldnor Cliff.
 In the distance is Yarmouth with its pier, and in the very far distance, Hurst Castle.

 Bouldnor is a hamlet near Yarmouth on the west coast of the Isle of Wight in southern England.
 It is the location of Bouldnor Battery, a gun battery emplacement.

 Bouldnor is located on the A3054 road, and public transport is provided by buses on Southern Vectis route 7.

 A soapbox derby was held in Bouldnor in 2005.
 It was a big success, so the event was repeated in 2006, though moved to Newport and renamed the Isle of Wight Soapbox Derby Challenge.

+Name

+The name literally means 'the shore of the bull' or 'the bull's shore', from Old English bula (genitive case bulan) and ōra.
+The name may refer to bulls grazing there, or Bouldnor Cliff, which may have resembled a bull.
+Topographical features named after animals are very common, for example Cowes and East Cowes.